 If you are an undergraduate degree- or certificate-seeking student at UMGC, have received an academic advisement report, and have a cumulative GPA of at least 2.0 in UMGC coursework, you may be eligible for course challenge.
 Students enrolled at other USM institutions are not eligible to take UMGC course challenge assessments.
-Carefully review the fees, rules, procedures, and limitations described at umgc.edu/coursechallenge before requesting a course challenge.

 Course Challenge is not intended as a substitute for independent study.
 Not all courses are available for course challenge.
 Advisors and Prior Learning office staff can inform you about specific courses that may not be challenged.

 Only one course in a sequence may be challenged at a time, and you may not challenge a course that is prerequisite for a higher-level course you have already taken.
 In addition, you may not challenge capstone courses (usually numbered 485 or 495), Workplace Learning courses (numbered 485A/B), CAPL 398A, or EXCL 301.
-Course challenge assessments may not be taken more than twice and also may not be taken for courses for which you have previously enrolled.
-Other restrictions may apply.

 You may not seek to challenge foreign language courses of your native language, except upper-level courses of your native language when those courses emphasize linguistics, literature, or written translation to and from English.
-You may not receive credit for 100- or 200-level courses in your native language; other restrictions may apply.
-Email languages@umgc.edu for additional information on language instruction and course challenge credit.
+You may not receive credit for 100- or 200-level courses in your native language.